 Green bonds foreground environmental benefits, which is both the premise of the asset and the primary challenge to scale.
 Making the “green” risks embodied in each bond easily intelligible and subject to evaluation in the same way that financial risks are requires new metrics.
 Thus, risk evaluations must be developed that are simple enough for integration into fixed-income managers’ matrixes but detailed enough to satisfy environmental campaigners, government regulators, and financial industry backers.
 If the links between a bond and environmental benefit appear tenuous to investors, then the potential for perceived greenwashing looms large.
 This does reputational damage not only to the issuer, but also the environmental verifiers and auditors, the underwriter(s), and the holders of the debt.
-It also damages the reputation of labeled green debt, further hindering scale-up.
-On the other hand, if reporting standards are perceived as overly rigorous – and in the absence of any aggressive regulation – issuers will forego the transaction costs of green labeling and potential purchasers will stick with easily intelligible, but potentially environmentally harmful, vanilla debt.
-This disconnect has led some issuers that might be expected to issue green debt to forego the label (e.g. Danish wind developers, UK rail operators), avoiding added transaction costs and trusting that environmentally-conscious buyers will proactively seek appropriate opportunities.
+It also damages the reputation of labeled green debt as a whole, potentially hindering further scale-up.
+On the other hand, if reporting standards are perceived as onerous – and in the absence of any aggressive regulation – issuers will forego the transaction costs of green labeling and potential purchasers will stick with easily intelligible, but perhaps environmentally harmful, vanilla debt.
+This disconnect has led some issuers that might be expected to issue green debt to forego the label (e.g. Danish utilities), avoiding added transaction costs and trusting that environmentally-conscious buyers will proactively seek appropriate opportunities.

 In this article I explore what we might think of as the constitution of green bonds as an asset class that packages environmental and financial risk together in a particular way.
 The raison d’etre of these practices, like environmental assessment methodologies, pricing structures, and secondary market indices, is to facilitate the origination, comingling, holding, and trading of environmental and financial risk.
 The commodification of risks is conducted through these practices with the goal of realizing financial returns while simultaneously rectifying environmental crises.
 That is, green bonds represent a (largely) private sector endeavor to come to terms with the historical tendency to treat nature as a free gift to capital, instead pricing environmental risk into existing financial products.
-In this paper, I consider how this risk infrastructure is constructed in rather abstract financial space.
-I also look at how this market and its infrastructure, especially considering two evaluation practices – environmental certification and credit rating.
+I consider how this risk infrastructure is constructed in rather abstract financial space.
+I also look at how this market and its infrastructure conceptualize and circulate risks through two evaluation practices – environmental certification and credit rating.

 The importance of metrics cannot be overstated in the development and future growth of green bonds.
-After all, how do we know something is “green,” especially when the bits that comprise that something are “fungible globules” (Wigan 2010, 110) of financial risk that represent everything from thermal power sulfur scrubbers in China to energy efficient housing retrofits in Sweden?
+After all, how do we know something is “green,” especially when the disparate bits that comprise that something are meant to become fungible, commodified representations of financial risk that represent everything from thermal power sulfur scrubbers in China to energy efficient housing retrofits in Sweden?
 Figure One presents a visual schematic of the moments when risks, both environmental and financial, are formally communicated through the various actors in the development, issuance, and circulation of a green bond.
 While not exhaustive, it highlights the diversity of actors for whom any given metric or reporting mechanism must be intelligible, as well as the sheer volume of extra connections required when making debt green.
 So, with that motivation in mind, we move to the nuts and bolts of suturing environmental and financial risk together in a green bond, how that risk is represented, and the challenges to circulating those risks.

 A Brief History of Green Bonds